zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 participates in Zope transactions.
 For this purpose you must use the additional parameter 'forZope':

-   > from z3c.sqlalchemy import createSQLAlchemyWrapper
+   > from z3c.sqlalchemy import createSAWrapper
-   > wrapper = createSQLAlchemyWrapper('postgres://postgres:postgres@host/someDB', forZope=True)
+   > wrapper = createSAWrapper('postgres://postgres:postgres@host/someDB', forZope=True)
    > session = wrapper.session

 In this case the session will participate automatically in a Zope transaction.